magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 ## Using Service Workers

-The problem mentioned regarding the two request can be fixed using [service workers](https://developers.google.com/web/fundamentals/primers/service-workers/), intercepting the request made by the browser and replacing it with the appropriate quality for the image.
+The problem mentioned regarding the two requests can be fixed using [service workers](https://developers.google.com/web/fundamentals/primers/service-workers/), intercepting the request made by the browser and replacing it with the appropriate quality for the image.